Immaterial Damage in Insurance: Definition and Coverage

 a.
 Protection against Financial Risks

-Immaterial damage can lead to heavy financial losses, impacting the profitability of a company or the financial stability of an individual.
+Non-material damage can lead to significant financial losses, impacting the profitability of a company or the financial stability of an individual.

 b.
 Securing Professional Activities